 (1) Market Participants may obtain information from ERCOT to determine or to verify the Electric Service Identifier (ESI ID) for a Service Delivery Point.
 The following information can be obtained through a database query, an extract, or an Application Programming Interface (API) on the ERCOT website:

 …

 (p) County; and

-(q) Metered service type.
+(q) Metered service type, description (if provided).